vsis/ChitoBot/README.md

  - `/start`: It prints a greeting message
  - `/greet`: Does the same as `/start`
  - `/echo`: Returns the given parameters
+ - `/9gag`: Print a random post from 9gag homepage

 As you may see, there's a lot of work to be done.